Chiang-Gui War: Conflict

 On March 28, Chiang puts Zhu Peide in command of five divisions in Jiujiang and Nanchang on a mission to occupy the Wuchang-Changsha railway, cutting off the withdrawal of troops from Guangxi.
-Chaing put Liu Zhi in command of five divisions of the other brigade in Anhui and the Hubei border to attack Wuhan; Han Fuju commanded 5 divisions from southern Henan attack Wuhan.
+Chiang put Liu Zhi in command of five divisions of the other brigade in Anhui and the Hubei border to attack Wuhan; Han Fuju commanded 5 divisions from southern Henan attack Wuhan.
 On March 31, Chiang Kai-shek's general attack order.
 Subsequently, He Jian of Hunan also fell to Chiang Kai-shek.
 Within the Guangxi clique, Hu Zongtang, Tao Shu, and Li Mingrui, Yu Zuobai and others disagreed.
 On April 3, Guijun Li Mingrui's apartment was in the garden, and Xiaogan was rejected.
 After Yu Zuopeng, Yang Tenghui and others contacted Chiang Kai-shek, they announced that they would not participate in the "civil war" and withdrew their troops.
 Leading to the gap in eastern Guangxi and eastern Hubei's new line of defense.
 The Guangxi clique was forced to leave Wuhan and retreat to Hubei.
-At the same time, Li Zongren and Bai Chongxi successively arrived in Hong Kong and returned to Guangxi from Guangzhou to the west to meet Huang Shaoyu, who remained in Guangxi.
+At the same time, Li Zongren and Bai Chongxi successively arrived in Hong Kong and returned to Guangxi from Guangdong to the west to meet Huang Shaoyu, who remained in Guangxi.
 But the situation in Hubei is irreversible.

 On April 11, the National Government issued the "Gui Gui Department of Military Books," which recounted the "sin" of the new Guangxi system, and urged Gui Army soldiers to renounce resistance.
 Guijun's army soldiers were dispersed.
 Xia Wei, Tao Wei, Hu Zongqi, and other ministries left Wuhan, withdrew west of Hubei, and were surrounded by Shashi, Yichang, and other places.
 Xia Wei, Tao Wei, Hu Zongqi, Ye Qi, etc. respectively they approached Jiang Zhongzheng and finally resigned and went abroad.
 Guilin's new army gathered in Hubei.
 On April 25, Chiang ordered an offensive against Guangxi.
 Jiang also went to Li Zongren and Bai Chongzhen to go abroad, Huang Shaoyu may stay in Guangxi, but Guangxi will be ruled by Li Mingrui and Yu Zuibing.
 The New Guilin believes that this condition is very demanding and will not be accepted, and the troops will be mobilized to fight.